shravyarupani/confident-corrector/README.md

 **3. Asking a second LLM to check the first one is not a check.** My first instinct was a second model pass to "review" the draft.
 It agreed with plausible-looking wrong answers.
-The second pass is therefore pure deterministic arithmetic in `src/lib/verify.ts` — the LLM is used only for the part it is actually good at (pulling structure out of messy text), and every number it produces is re-derived in code.
+The second pass is therefore pure deterministic verification in `src/lib/verify.ts`.
+The LLM is used for extracting structure from messy text, while the derived numbers are independently recalculated in code.

 **4. Exact equality was too strict.** The first verifier flagged case 2, where $8.4575 is legitimately printed as $8.46.
 A tool that flags correct invoices gets ignored, so comparisons use a ±$0.011 tolerance.
+### Development experiments

+I also tested several approaches while building the prototype:

+- **Gemini API:** repeated `503 UNAVAILABLE` responses made development and testing difficult.
+- **Ollama / Qwen 3B:** provided a local fallback, but inference was too slow for practical iteration.
+- **Groq:** I experimented with structured JSON output and encountered JSON/schema validation issues.
+- **Lovable AI Gateway:** I used the gateway for the final live LLM extraction pipeline so I could focus the implementation on the self-checking behaviour.
+- **Deterministic verification:** after testing the LLM-based verification approach, I moved the arithmetic checks into `src/lib/verify.ts`.

+These experiments changed the final architecture.
+The important lesson was that the part of the task that can be deterministically verified should not depend on another LLM's judgement.

 **Known limit:** the `no fabricated lines` check is a word-level containment test against the source.
 It catches an invented line item, but not a line that is real with an invented